If there’s anyone who can quash this cancer for good, again, it’s our Nurburgring Queen Sabine Schmitz.

-July 11 was Round 4 (technically round 2 due to Covid-19) of the NLS racing series, ADAC Reinoldus-Langstreckenrennen.
-The whole #30 Frikadellis Racing Team was on the provisional entry list but, with Sabine Schmitz not showing up, fans were wondering what happened.
+July 11 was Round 4 (technically round 2 due to Covid-19) of the NLS racing series, ADAC Reinoldus-Langstreckenrennen. #30 of the Frikadellis Racing Team was on the provisional entry list but with Sabine Schmitz not showing up, fans were wondering what happened.

 According to Motorsport-Total, Sabine Schmitz was diagnosed with a rare vulvar cancer in October of 2017.

 Less than a year later in May 2018, Sabine announced that, not only was she ready to return to racing amidst rounds of intensive chemo treatments, she’d already been working with Skoda, putting one of their cars through the paces for marketing purposes on the Nurburgring.
 Even then, with 11 rounds of chemo to go, Sabine announced her triumphant return to racing.